sydsailors/ml-02-features/docs/index.md

 ### Features

-The example features from the Penguins database includes:
+The example features from the Penguins database include:
 - `species`
 - `island`
 - `bill_length_mm`